bedezign/dchelper/README.md

       - /generic/template/folder/nginx/site-fpm.conf:./.docker/site.conf
 ```

-By default it runs @ `pre.up`
+This runs @ `pre.up` by default.

 #### environment

-What environments to use.
+What environment(s) to use.
 The default (if not specified) is everything from `.env`.

-In the example it will use everything from `.env` and all environment from the *nginx* service.
+In the example it will use everything from `.env` with the environment from the *nginx* service added on top.

+The helper is written in a way that it will *only* replace whatever variables are known in the environment.
+It will not touch anything else.
+So `proxy_set_header Host $http_host;` will be safe, as long as you don't have a `http_host` defined.

 #### files